Idaho

 - License to Carry Concealed Weapon or Firearm

-If the individual has been an Idaho resident for at least 30 days before an election, they may go to the correct polling place for their new residence during early voting (if the county offers it) or on election day and register to vote at their new address.
+If the individual has been an Idaho resident for at least 30 days before an election, they may go to the correct polling place for their new residence during early voting or on Election Day, and register to vote at their new address.

-If they move to another county within Idaho or to another State within 30 days before an election, they may vote in that election in Idaho by absentee ballot or at the polling place assigned to their prior address.
+If they move to another county within Idaho or to another State within 30 days before an election, they may vote in the ensuing election in Idaho by absentee ballot or at the polling place assigned to their prior address.

 Voting Military